andreas/irmin-tutorial/src/Contents.md

 ## LWW register

-Our last-write-wins register is similar to a normal key-value store, but on merge the newest value will be picked.
+A last-write-wins register is similar to a basic Irmin store, except on merge the most recently written value will be picked rather than trying to merge the values.

-First, this requires a way to get the current time - we will make this as generic as possible so it can be used on unix or MirageOS:
+First, this requires a way to get a timestamp - we will make this as generic as possible so it can be used on unix or MirageOS:

 ```ocaml
 module type TIMESTAMP = sig